Adivinedude/Modbus_Client/README.md

-This is a demo program for PCM_Modbus arduino based controller
+# Modbus Client
+This is a demo program for my [PCM_Modbus project](https://github.com/Adivinedude/PCM_Modbus).
+This program can make a serial connection to a modbus network, detect connected devices and detect device points for each device.
+The use of a template file can translate data point addresses into meaningful lables in a per-device manner.
+Currently only tested on windows 11.

+# Credits
-This program uses open source code and is based on the tui.c example from PDCurses library.<br> and the libmodbus library.
+This program uses and is based on the `tui.c` example from [PDCurses library](https://pdcurses.org/).
-Original authors credits are still contained with in tui.h, tui.cpp.<br>
+Original authors credits are still contained with in tui.h, tui.cpp.
-Many features have been added to this library, but it is fundimently the same menu based program.<Br>
+Many features have been added to this library.
+It is fundimently the same menu based program but now with more bells and whistles

+All Modbus communications are handled by the [libmodbus library.](https://libmodbus.org/)

-My thanks to the author.<br>
+My thanks to the authors and contributers.<br>

-Current Build Instructions
+# Current Build Instructions
 ```
 For a PC Running windows 11 ( as of 2023/11 )